 Step 1:

-Place the shim wedges with the thinnest part at the top– this will be the part that you’ll cut later to look like a pineapple leaf.
+Place the shim wedges with the thinnest part at the top– this will be the part you’ll cut later to look like a pineapple leaf.

 I also left space at the bottom to add the word ‘Welcome’ which I cut out of black permanent vinyl with my Cricut Maker.
 This is optional and you can download the same file from the supplies list above.
 If you just want the wood pineapple art, move everything down a little on your board to better fill the space.